Halki seminary: Enforced closure

 Only the Turkish Armed Forces and police are allowed to open private colleges.

 The seminary section of the Halki school was closed down and although the high school remains open, the Turkish government no longer permits students to attend it.
 The school is currently only used for conferences, including the International Environmental Symposium.

+Saint Nicholas icon, Holy Trinity Church, Halki seminary.

 On 2 November 1998, Halki's Board of Trustees were ordered to disband by an agency of the Turkish government.
 International criticism caused the order to be rescinded on 25 November 1998.

 Risks to the seminary

 In November 2007, the 17th-century Chapel of Our Lord's Transfiguration at the Halki seminary, which had survived the June 1894 earthquake, was almost totally demolished by Forest Guards of the Turkish forestry authority.
 There was no advance warning given for the demolition work, organised by the Turkish government, and it was only stopped after appeals by the Ecumenical Patriarch.